Weakly Supervised Silhouette-based Semantic Scene Change Detection: Experiments

 We generated training datasets for the CSCDNet, the SSCDNet, and the CSSCDNet from the PCD, the Mapillary Vistas, and the PSCD datasets, respectively.
 Table \ref{table:datasets} shows the details of the dataset.
 The PCD dataset is composed of panoramic image pairs $I_1$, $I_2$ taken at two different time points $t_1$, and $t_2$, and the change mask $M_g$.
 From the image set $[I_1,I_2,M_g]$, patch images are cropped by sliding and resized.
 Furthermore, data augmentation is performed by rotating the patches.
 Thus, 12,000 sets of image patches were generated.
 The PSCD dataset is resized and cropped, and data augmentation is performed in the same way as the PCD dataset.

 We also generated training datasets for the SSCDNet from the Mapillary Vistas dataset \cite{Neuhold_2017_ICCV}.
 The Mapillary Vistas dataset for research use contains 20,000 scene images and the pixel-wise semantic labels with 66 semantic classes (including an unlabeled class).
-We integrate them into the following 11 classes: {\it animal, vehicle, barrier, area, structure, lane marking, vegetation, traffic, others, debris, and no change}.
-Furthermore, the PSCD dataset and the subset TSUNAMI of the PCD dataset used in the final experiment contain much debris.
-Hence, we added 150 debris images (100 and 50 images for training and validation, respectively) into the dataset used for the dataset synthesis mentioned in Sec.\ref{subsec:training_datatset}.
-We selected the value of $n_\mathrm{max}$ as $N-1=10$ based on the ablation study.
+We integrate them into the following 8 classes: {\it no change, vehicles, barrier, structure, lane marking, object (traffic), object (others), human}.
+We selected the value of $n_\mathrm{max}$ as $N-1=7$ based on the ablation study.
 Figure \ref{fig:synthesis} shows an example of the dataset synthesized by the proposed method.